ytbryan/aka/README.md

 If you are seeing `ruby: command not found`, then you need to install ruby.

-- There are many ways to install ruby.
-I would recommend installing it using  [rbenv](https://github.com/sstephenson/rbenv).
+- I would recommend installing it using  [rbenv](https://github.com/sstephenson/rbenv).
 - Remember to add  [ruby-build](https://github.com/sstephenson/ruby-build) and use `rbenv install <ruby_version>` to get your favorite ruby version.

 ## [Installation using Git  ](#git-installation)